-To develop our adaptation approach, we bring together what we know from the early stages of the project - the technical, strategic and engagement work, and use it to start developing potential adaptation options to manage coastal hazards.
+To develop our adaptation approach, we bring together what we know about a coastal area including technical, strategic and engagement work, and use it to start developing potential adaptation options to manage coastal hazards.

 We are informed by:

 - consultation with partners, land managers, local communities, and other interested stakeholders - the values and objectives for different locations - an understanding of the risk of coastal hazards at different localities - a regional-scale perspective of the range of values, uses and pressures in the coastal zone - State guidance, including Victoria's Marine and Coastal Policy (2020) and Victoria's Resilient Coast, a statewide approach to coastal hazard risk management and adaptation.